beckymathew/hello-world/README.md

 # hello-world
 my first repository
 my name is becky mathew
-my first time using githun on 5/19/16
+my first time using github on 5/19/16